traefik-workshops/traefik-azure-arc-jumpstart-drops/3-routing/README.md

     -var="enableEKS=true"
   ```

+  > **Note:** You must create those clusters before hand.
+Please refer to the [clusters](https://github.com/traefik-workshops/traefik-azure-arc-jumpstart-drops/tree/main/1-clusters) drop for more information.

 ## Testing

-Verify that Traefik Airlines applications are exposed through Traefik through the k3d and AKS clusters.
+Verify that Traefik Airlines applications are exposed through Traefik on the Arc-enabled clusters.
 You can choose any of the clusters to test against.

   ```shell
   aks_address="$(kubectl get svc traefik-aks --namespace traefik --context aks-traefik-demo -o jsonpath='{.status.loadBalancer.ingress[0].ip}')"